ros-navigation/docs.nav2.org/docs/tutorials/plugin_tutorials/docs/writing_new_costmap2d_plugin.md

     }
     ```

-    where the `GRADIENT_SIZE` is the size of each gradient period in map cells, `GRADIENT_FACTOR` - decrement of costmap’s value per each step:
+    where the `GRADIENT_SIZE` is the size of each gradient period in map cells, `GRADIENT_FACTOR` - decrement of costmap's value per each step:

     <figure markdown="span">
       ![](images/Writing_new_Costmap2D_plugin/gradient_explanation.png)
     </figure>

-    These parameters are defined in plugin’s header file.
+    These parameters are defined in plugin's header file.

 4. `GradientLayer::onFootprintChanged()` just resets `need_recalculation_` value.
 5. `GradientLayer::reset()` method is dummy: it is not used in this example plugin.
 It remains there since pure virtual function `reset()` in parent `Layer` class required to be overridden.